Available 24h

 Description

-Gray, printed, terracotta pilgrim bottle with a base; in lens shape, hollow inside, with four eyelets on the edges (some damaged) for threading a cord, and two holes at the base.
-The bottle is decorated with small blue-colored fires.
+Gray, printed, terracotta pilgrim bottle with a base; lens-shaped, hollow inside, with four eyelets on the edges (some damaged) for threading a cord, and two holes at the base.
+The bottle is decorated with small blue flames.
 This flask was produced in the first half of the 20th century as a decorative item.

 These small terracotta bottles were specially designed to store water or other liquids necessary for quenching the thirst of pilgrims during their journey.
-Relatively small in size, lens-shaped, with the possibility of attaching to a belt or carrying on the shoulder using a cord wrapped around the flask and threaded through four loops or perforated sockets on the sides.
+Relatively small in size, lens-shaped, with the option to attach to a belt or carry on the shoulder using a cord wrapped around the flask and threaded through four loops or perforated sockets on the sides.

 In this way, the basic traveler's tool was soon decorated and enriched with new shapes, both in terms of the plastic material from which the flask is made and its typology, leading to the discovery of particular forms, such as the hollow flask, which, equipped with a base, suggests more of a decorative than functional purpose.

-Decorations also include primitive graffiti with geometric or floral motifs, enamel coloring, or decoration that may have an illustrative character, in accordance with the common patterns of the period, or, as in the most popular examples, abstract, like in bottles with abstract, almost freeform decoration, where we might think that the decorator simply had colors available for use or finishing.
+The decorations also include primitive graffiti with geometric or floral motifs, enamel coloring, or decoration that may be pictorial, following the common patterns of the period, or, as in the most popular examples, abstract—like in bottles with abstract, almost freeform decoration, where we might think that the decorator simply had a palette of colors to use or finish with.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture belongs to the 19th century, marked by the beloved Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Selectively used luxurious materials were employed to further emphasize the grandeur of these items.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Noteworthy are antique products in the Rococo style and Louis XV.
+The next style is Baroque, derived from the Portuguese word *barocco*—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and serve a luxurious role.
+Materials were chosen selectively to emphasize the opulence of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Renaissance furniture was quite heavy and massive, using dark varnishes, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+The Renaissance also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+Today, many global brands recreate such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique piece suitable for your interior.

 Attributes / Details